orakist/Oaksoft.ArgumentParser/README.md

 ./> myapp --list a b c --list d
 ```

+By default,
+- Option arity of Scalar Named options and Switch options are ZeroOrOne.
+- Option arity of Sequential Named options and Counter options are ZeroOrMore.
+- Value arity of Scalar Named options are ExactyOne.
+- Value arity of Sequential Named options are ZeroOrMore.
+- Value arity of Switch options are ZeroOrOne.
+- Value arity of Counter options are Zero.
+- Value arity of Scalar Value options are ZeroOrOne.
+- Value arity of Sequential Value options are ZeroOrMore.

-Option and value arities are manually configurable as shown in the following example.
+Also, option and value arities are manually configurable as shown in the following example.

 ```cs
 var parser = CommandLine.CreateParser<MyOptions>()